daotl/acei/spec/acei/apps.md

 ## Updating the Validator Set

-The application may set the validator set during InitChain, and may update it during EndBlock.
+The application may set the validator set during InitLedger, and may update it during EndBlock.

 Note that the maximum total power of the validator set is bounded by